 Once you have logged in to renew online and entered your details, your concessional premium will be calculated.

-No. Your firm number* will remain the same but you will receive a new passcode in the mail with your 2017/18 insurance renewal information.
+No. Your firm number* will remain the same but you will receive a new renewal code in the mail with your 2017/18 insurance renewal information.

-* Please note the Firm number remains the same each year – it is only the passcode that changes.
+* Please note the firm number remains the same each year – it is only the renewal code that changes.